When you reach for a glass of water from your faucet, you might hesitate and consider if water from the tap is safe to drink.

-San Francisco Water Quality Report: What Is in the Water?
+San Francisco Water Quality Report: What is in the Water?

 The San Francisco Public Utilities Commission manages San Francisco’s tap water supply.
 This organization regularly releases water quality reports for the public to learn more about their water.

-Some contaminants found in water are leftovers from the purification process, while others are from the environment.
-According to an EPA report, there were no contamination levels high enough to count as a violation.
+According to an EPA report, there were no contamination levels high enough to be a violation in the municipal water.

-- Fluoride
+• Fluoride

-- Copper
+• Copper

-- Lead
+• Lead

 Is The Water Hard or Soft?